MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/irql-annotations-for-drivers.md

 ---
-title: IRQL annotations for drivers
+title: IRQL Annotations for Drivers
 description: When the driver code has IRQL annotations, the code analysis tools can make a better inference about the range of levels at which a function should run and can more accurately find errors. ms.date: 08/25/2023
 ---